BioNCphilic/bioncphilic.github.io/index.md

-# Documenting my learning adventure
+# Documenting my Learning Adventure
 This adventure made possible through the University of Colorado Boulder and the Environmental Data Science Innovation and Inclusion Lab